aknos2/sign-up-form/README.md

 # sign-up-form
 Create a form page.
 6th project of Odin Project.
-The goal of the project is to create a basic sign-up form using the knowledge I obtained from Intermediate HTML and CSS Course of Odin Project.
+The goal of the project is to create a basic sign-up form layout using the knowledge I obtained from Intermediate HTML and CSS Course of Odin Project.
+I'm not using Javascript for this project since I didn't learn it yet.
+The form does not have a full responsive design either.

 ### Image Credits